TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Usage
 -----

-Most of the wrappers and scripts provided by this package need the environment variable `OUTPUT15KHZ` to be set to the xrandr output where the CRT screen is connected.
+Some of the wrappers and scripts provided by this package need the environment variable `OUTPUT15KHZ` to be set to the xrandr output where the CRT screen is connected.
 So, i recommend you to put this variable in your `~/.bashrc` or `~/.profile` file and set it